 How to Declutter Your Home: The KonMari Method

-The chances are you’ll be spending more time than ever in your home right now.
-And with the extra stress we’re all under, that giant pile of coats over your banister or the overflowing shoe cupboard might just be the straw to break the camel’s back.
-How about investing some of your extra home time into decluttering your house?
+Is the giant pile of coats over your banister beginning to grate?
+The overflowing shoe cupboard reaching its limit?
+It’s time to invest some of your summer into decluttering your house.
 In her hit book The Life Changing Magic of Tidying Up, Marie Kondo laid out her decluttering method (the KonMari Method) that has since gone global.
 Kondo even has her own Netflix show, Tidying Up With Marie Kondo.
 Ready to make a change?
 Here’s how to Marie Kondo your home…

 The KonMari Method